 In addition to dietary restrictions, individuals with OTC deficiency are treated by medications that stimulate the removal of nitrogen from the body.
 These medications provide an alternative method to the urea cycle in converting and removing nitrogen waste.
-These medications are unpalatable and often administered via a tube that is placed in the stomach through the abdominal wall (gastrostomy tube) or a narrow tube that reaches the stomach via the nose (nasogastric tube).
+These medications are unpalatable to many patients and are often administered via a tube that is placed in the stomach through the abdominal wall (gastrostomy tube) or a narrow tube that reaches the stomach via the nose (nasogastric tube).

 The orphan drug sodium phenylbutyrate (Buphenyl), manufactured by Hyperion Therapeutics, has been approved by the Food and Drug Administration (FDA) for the treatment of chronic hyperammonemia in OTC deficiency.
 In 2013, a new medication, glycerol phenylgutyrate (Ravicti), also manufactured by Hyperion Therapeutics, was approved by the FDA for treatment of chronic hyperammonemia in patients with urea cycle disorders.
-Ammonul (sodium phenylacetate and sodium benzoate), manufactured by Ucyclyd Pharma, is the only FDA-approved adjunctive therapy for the treatment of acute hyperammonemia in patients with urea cycle disorders.
+Ammonul (sodium phenylacetate and sodium benzoate), manufactured by Valeant Pharmaceuticals, is the only FDA-approved adjunctive therapy for the treatment of acute hyperammonemia in patients with urea cycle disorders.

 Individuals with OTC deficiency benefit from treatment with arginine, or its precursor citrulline, which are needed in order to maintain a normal rate of protein synthesis.
 Multiple vitamins and calcium supplements may also be used in the treatment of OTC deficiency.

 Prompt treatment is necessary when individuals have extremely high ammonia levels (severe hyperammonemic episode).
 Prompt treatment can avoid hyperammonemic coma and associated neurological symptoms.
 However, in some individuals, especially those with complete enzyme deficiency, prompt treatment will not prevent recurrent episodes of hyperammonemia and the potential development of serious complications.

 Aggressive treatment is needed in hyperammonemic episodes that have progressed to vomiting and increased lethargy.
 Affected individuals may be hospitalized and protein may be completely eliminated from the diet for 24 hours.
 Affected individuals may also receive treatment with intravenous administration of arginine and a combination of sodium benzoate and sodium phenylacetate.
 Non-protein calories may be also provided as glucose or lipids (fat).